 Allows you to set the FCLK frequency.
 Options are: Normal(800Mhz), 1GHz, 400MHz.
-1GHz is the default.
+(Default: 1GHz)

 (Note) This item is present only when you install a CPU that supports this feature.
 For more information about Intel® CPUs' unique features, please visit Intel's website.